enioka-Haute-Couture/enioka_scan/enioka_scan/src/main/java/com/enioka/scanner/bt/README.md

 Coming soon(TM).

-For now, the SDK only deals with BT slave devices which are already paired with the Android device, and master devices.
+For now, the SDK only deals with BT slave devices which are already paired with the Android device, as well as master devices.

 ## Device discovery process